 A formulary is a list of medicines that a health plan helps pay for.
-You'll often hear this drug list referred to as medicines that the plan covers.
-A benchmark formulary is a list of medicines that set a standard for other health plans to meet.
-It is a drug list that other health plans use as a model.
+A benchmark formulary is a drug list included in a state’s benchmark health plan.

-Each state selects a benchmark formulary for health plans to follow if they want to be sold on your state's health insurance Marketplace.
+Each state selects a benchmark health plan, which sets a standard for other health plans to meet.
+These plans cover all 10 essential health benefits, including the list of covered medications.
+Health plans must model the benchmark plan if they want to be sold on your state's health insurance Marketplace.

-For instance, let's say your state's benchmark formulary covers 22 brand-name medicines and nine generic medicines in a certain drug class.
+For instance, let's say your state's benchmark plan covers 22 brand-name medications and nine generic drugs in a certain drug class.
 Health plans sold on your state's Marketplace must cover at least the same number of brand name and generic ones in that drug category, but not necessarily the same ones.